Once Upon a Time...

 There is lots of blame to go around.
 I think only a little of it goes to the people who pack themselves into Moab.
 Exceptions are those who violate park rules because they are too lazy to find out what the rules are, and those who are inconsiderate of other visitors.
 Primarily I think the blame goes to those in the state of Utah and town of Moab who relentlessly promote area tourism with full knowledge that the area is already saturated and increasing numbers are destroying everything.
 These same people lobby against changes to park rules that would limit visitation.
 To some extent the promotion of tourism was fine, but there are limits to everything, except perhaps greed.
 These promoters do not care about the parks or much of anything except tourist dollars.
 I've always found it odd that many who live in beautiful rural areas decry the crowds found in big cities as they proceed to make their towns just as crowded.
 Regardless, advertising works and there are many visitors who would never be in Moab if not for the slick promotions.

 There are many newspaper and magazine articles stating that you can still have the same experience you'd have had decades ago in places like Arches National Park.
 You just have to be willing to hike into the back country, away from the roads, trails, and people.
 That is certainly true, but a chunk of desert in Arches backcountry is not much different than a chunk of empty desert anyplace else.
 It is crazy to fight the insane traffic of Arches in order to experience a sunrise or sunset in solitude on a generic patch of desert.
 Arches is a park of unique and spectacular natural features.
 Without them it would not be a national park.
-Experiencing the uniqueness of this park in anything but an overcrowded zoo like atmosphere is what has become impossible.
+Experiencing those unique features in anything but an overcrowded zoo-like atmosphere is what has become impossible.
 Limiting park visitation could greatly help this situation, and it would be much better for park resources than more pavement.
 It is also cheaper.
 Sure, getting a reservation to visit a park is a hassle, but it can't be worse than the hassle visiting Arches National Park has already become.

 In 1956 and 1957 Edward Abbey worked as a seasonal ranger in Arches National Monument (now national park).
-About ten years later in Desert Solitaire, a book based on that experience, he wrote: "Unless a way is found to stabilize the nation's population, the parks can not be saved.
+In Desert Solitaire, a book based on that experience, he wrote: "Unless a way is found to stabilize the nation's population, the parks can not be saved.
 Or anything else worth a damn.
-Wilderness preservation, like a hundred other good causes, will be forgotten under the overwhelming pressure of a struggle for mere survival and sanity in a completely urbanized, completely industrialized, ever more crowded environment.
-Truer words were never spoken.
+Wilderness preservation, like a hundred other good causes, will be forgotten under the overwhelming pressure of a struggle for mere survival and sanity in a completely urbanized, completely industrialized, ever more crowded environment."
+Truer words were never written.
 Over sixty years ago, when Arches saw about 25000 visitors per year, Abbey saw what was happening.
-Today more than 1.8 million visitors per year (up 7000%) visit Arches and his worst fears have been realized.
+Today more than 1.5 million visitors per year visit Arches and his worst fears have been realized.

 In the 1980s I was naive enough to think that with federal protection America's national parks and monuments would remain pristine forever.
 Over the years I came to realize that, like Arches, many of these places will not even outlast me.
 In the long term they will remain unspoiled only in photographs.
 Those on this website are my own attempt to share and preserve a memory of some places that I have been privileged to experience.
-People much younger than me will definitely not have the opportunities I had.
-Many of them do not exist today.
+People much younger than me will definitely not have the same opportunities, many of which do not exist today.

-I still visit Moab occasionally as a short stopover on the way to or from somewhere else.
-I usually avoid Arches completely, but if I go I'm through the gate well before sunrise and out before 9 or 10 AM.
-Even in those early hours there are many in the park, but depending on where you go it can be quiet enough to prompt a memory of what used to be.Dean
+I now visit Moab occasionally as a short stopover on the way to or from somewhere else.
+I usually avoid Arches completely, but if I go I'm in the park well before sunrise and out before 9 or 10 AM.
+Even in those early hours there are many people in the park.
+They are mostly photographers mobbing the most iconic vistas, but depending on where you go it can be quiet enough to prompt a memory of what used to be.Dean